craigbeck/craigbeck.io/_resources/baofeng-bf-f8hp.markdown

 title: "Baofeng BF-F8HP guide"
 ---

-Simple guide for programming the [BF-F8HP](https://baofengtech.com/bf-f8hp) radio.
+Simple guide for manually programming the [BF-F8HP](https://baofengtech.com/bf-f8hp) radio.

+For using the [chirp](http://chirp.danplanet.com/projects/chirp/wiki/Home) command line see the [chirpc guide](/resources/chirpc-guide/)

-# Programming channels
+## Programming channels

 1. Select "frequency mode" with the `VFO/MR` button
 1. Select the top frequency slot "A" with the `A/B` button